On the profinite fundamental group of a connected Grothendieck topos: Finite objects

-The key for Theorem \ref{main1} below is Lemma 2.4.2 of Leroy \cite{L}, recalled here for convenience.
-Leroy uses Lemma \ref{Leroy} together with Lemma \ref{complemented2} to show that for a locally connected Grothendieck topos $\Ee$, the full subcategory $\Ee_{slc}$ of sums of locally constant objects is an atomic Grothendieck topos, cf. \cite[Theorem 2.4]{L}.\end{rmk}
+The key for Theorem \ref{main1} is Lemma \ref{Leroy} below, due to Leroy (cf. \cite[Lemma 2.4.2]{L}) and recalled here with proof for convenience of the reader.
+Leroy uses it together with a locally connected analog of Corollary \ref{finitestability} to show that for any locally connected Grothendieck topos $\Ee$, the full subcategory $\Ee_{slc}$ spanned by sums of locally constant objects is an atomic Grothendieck topos, cf. \cite[Theorem 2.4]{L}.

+A Grothendieck topos is called \emph{atomic} if it is locally connected and Boolean (cf. Barr-Diaconescu \cite{BD1}).
+This is the case if and only if each object is a sum of atoms.
+An \emph{atom} is an object $A$ with precisely two subobjects, $0$ and $A$, cf. Lemma \ref{complemented1}.

+A pretopos will be called \emph{atomic} if each object is a sum of atoms.
+In particular, every subobject is complemented and atoms coincide with non-initial connected objects.
+Any morphism with non-initial domain and connected codomain is thus an epimorphism.
+A pretopos will be called \emph{bounded} if it admits a set of generators.

-\begin{lma}[Leroy] Let $\Pp$ be an embedded pretopos in a Grothendieck topos $\Ee$.
-Assume that each object of $\Pp$ is a sum of connected objects and that $\Pp$ is stable in $\Ee$ under complemented subobject and under image.
-Then the full subcategory $s\Pp$ of sums of objects of $\Pp$ is a Grothendieck topos.
-The inclusion $s\Pp\hookrightarrow\Ee$ is the inverse image functor of a connected\footnote{A geometric morphism is called connected if the inverse image functor is fully faithful.} geometric morphism $\Ee\to s\Pp$.\end{lma}
+\begin{lma}[Leroy] Let $\Pp$ be a bounded atomic pretopos embedded in a Grothen-dieck topos $\Ee$.
+Assume that $\Pp$ is stable in $\Ee$ under complemented subobject and under image.
+Then the full subcategory $s\Pp$ spanned by sums of objects of $\Pp$ is an atomic Grothendieck topos.
+The inclusion $s\Pp\hookrightarrow\Ee$ is the inverse image functor of a connected geometric morphism $\Ee\to s\Pp$.\end{lma}

+\begin{proof}By Giraud's criterion it suffices to show that $s\Pp$ has finite limits, pullback-stable and disjoint sums, effective equivalence relations and a set of generators.